FJRubio67/ODESurv/README.md

 This repository contains information about the project `ODESurv`, which concerns the use of ordinary differential equations in survival analysis.
 In particular, this repository contains real data applications and R code for the survival models in:

-> Christen, J. A., and F. J Rubio.
-(2023).
+> Christen, J. A., and Rubio, F. J. (2023).
 Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations.
 Preprint.

 The following posts contain R code and real-data examples associated with the examples presented in the paper: